MTDOJRP/docs/docs/introduction/getting-started.md

 :::danger This is Required!

-You must join our discord server to be able to play on our server.
+You must join our discord server to be able to play on the server.
 :::